-Entry Format: The campus (if applicable), activity for which the item is being purchased, a description of and justification for the item, the unit cost of the item if more than one unit would be purchased, and the total cost
+Entry Format: The campus (if applicable), a description of and justification for the item, the unit cost of the item if more than one unit would be purchased, and the total cost.

-- 11.8.7 Schedule G: Administration/Indirect Cost.
+11.8.7 Schedule G: Administration/Indirect Cost.
 Administrative Cost to the Grant is limited to no more than five percent of the total direct expenditures.
 There are two separate methods to arrive at administrative costs.
-Choose one of the following methods: - 1) Indirect Method: The institution has a federally approved Indirect Cost Plan on file with Coordinating Board. - 2) Allocation Method: The institution must have a calculation/projection on file with Coordinating Board that shows that administrative cost is at least 5%.
+Choose one of the following methods:

+- 1) Indirect Method: The institution has a federally approved Indirect Cost Plan on file with Coordinating Board. - 2) Allocation Method: The institution must have a calculation/projection on file with Coordinating Board that shows that administrative cost is at least 5%.